 Flowering trees; consider:

-One of the most common flowering trees is the dogwood.
+One of the most common flowering trees is dogwood.
 There are a few species of dogwoods, with one of the most common breeds being the flowering dogwood tree of eastern North America.

-Dogwoods are easily grown in lawn and garden areas.
+Dogwoods are quickly grown in lawn and garden areas.
 They are considered easy trees and require very little maintenance.
 They can grow 20-30 feet tall and can fit in with just about any landscape.

 Landscaping trees; consider Burning Bush.

 Evergreen trees are famous and are very versatile landscaping trees.
 They are trees that will last and can be ground cover or tall hedges for landscaping.
-They can also be a potted plant and can retain green leaves year round.
+They can also be a potted plant and can retain green leaves year-round.
 Evergreens trees are known for being long-lasting trees.
 Many people choose to plant and line them up along the driveway.
 Privet Hedges are excellent for small areas of borders and privacy.

 Evergreens can have multiple stems or trunks.
 It is not typical; most have just one trunk.
 They are also excellent for privacy.
-Many species of evergreens are valuable resources; giving us lumber and firewood.
+Many species of evergreens are valuable resources, giving us lumber and firewood.
 They even provide medical benefits.